mapbender/mapbender-documentation/en/installation/installation_configuration.rst

 Configuration files
 -------------------

-The configuration files are located under `application/config`.
+The configuration files are located in the `config/` folder.

 Find more information in: :ref:`yaml`.

-Also have a look at the *.env.local* and the *.env* file at `application`.
+Also have a look at the *.env.local* and the *.env* file at `application/`.

 Production and Development environment and Caching